Inca Quarry Trek 4 Days – Sacred Valley Route

 • Boiled water provided from the 2nd day (for drinking)

-• Wake up to coca tea in your tent.
+• Wake up to a cup of coca tea in your tent.

 • Buckets of hot water for washing in your tent every day